 Common Questions

+Do the sound panels fold up like a shower curtain?
 The curtains do not fold up like traditional fabric curtains.
 Instead, the panels move side to side, similar to a train on tracks.
 This design is necessary due to their thickness, which is essential for sound absorption.
 As a result, you have a couple of options if you need to move the industrial sound barrier panels out of the way:

 Option 1: Extra Track